Skip to Content

 Compassionate Representation from Lawyers Who Care

-No sum of money, regardless of size, can ever replace a loved one.
-However, monetary compensation for your loss can be invaluable in helping you continue to provide for your family, seek counseling for your grief and help to pay your living expenses.
-When pursuing compensation in a wrongful death case, the guidance of an experienced Daytona Beach wrongful death lawyer can make all the difference as to offers from the insurance company or a favorable settlement or court judgment.
+No sum of money, regardless of size, can replace a loved one.
+However, monetary compensation for your loss can be invaluable in helping you continue to provide for your family, seek counseling for your grief, and help to pay your living expenses.
+When pursuing compensation in a wrongful death claim, the guidance of an experienced Daytona Beach wrongful death lawyer can make all the difference as to offers from the insurance company or a favorable settlement or court judgment.

 At Politis & Matovina, P.A., we understand the pain of losing a loved one.
 We also understand the confusion related to the wrongful death claims process.
 We believe that no one should have to face the wrongful death claims process alone and work to offer the compassionate guidance you need to pursue justice for your loss.